-As noted above, there were 15 firms listed in SNC in 2023, a decrease from the 15 firms listed in SNC in 2022.
-All but three of the 15 users listed in the February 19, 2029 SNC Public Notice, had achieved full compliance with the EPA and NBC Rules and Regulations for which they were published prior to the date of the publication.
-One firm that had not returned to compliance, a cheese manufacturing facility, was published in SNC for exceeding NBC discharge limitations and failing to submit required reports ontime.
+As noted above, there were 18 firms listed in SNC in 2024, an increase from the 15 firms listed in SNC in 2023.
+All but five of the 18 users listed in the February 28, 2025, SNC Public Notice, had achieved full compliance with the EPA and NBC Rules and Regulations for which they were published prior to the date of the publication.
+One firm that had not returned to compliance, a cheese manufacturing facility, was published in SNC for exceeding NBC discharge limitations and failing to submit required reports on time.
 An Administrative Order was issued to the facility in July 2023 for similar violations.
 Additional information on this company can be found earlier in this chapter.
-The remaining firms that did not return to full compliance were published in SNC for not returning to compliance after experiencing violations of NBC discharge limitations.
-Four firms, all SIUs were published in SNC soley for exceeding NBC discharge limitations.
-Eight firms were published in SNC soley for failure to submit reports on time, which are administrative violations.
-The remaining three firms, all of which are SIUs were published in SNC for exceeding NBC discharge limitations and failure to submit reports on time.
+Two firms that did not return to full compliance were published in SNC for not returning to compliance after experiencing violations of NBC discharge limitations and two of the firms that were published as not returning compliance for failing to submit required reports.
+Three firms, all SIUs were published in SNC solely for exceeding NBC discharge limitations.
+Eleven firms were published in SNC solely for failure to submit reports on time, which are administrative.
+The remaining four firms were listed for both violations of NBC discharge limitations and failing to submit reports on time.
 Additional information regarding the firms listed in SNC is provided in CHAPTERS I and IV.
 The cost to publish the public notice was billed to the firms listed as being in Significant Non-Compliance.